Skip to main content Skip to footer

 Our writing curriculum aims to:

-- Assess writing after each writing unit and then a termly level of attainment is given.
+• Assess writing after each writing unit to monitor and track progress.
 This is moderated by English leaders across the federation.

 Implementation: